Updated Oct 9, 2020 by Michael Lemieux.

 A mismatch cleavage assay is a quick and easy way to detect indels.
 SurveyorTM nuclease is commonly used for this purpose, as it cleaves both DNA strands 3’ to any mismatches.
 It can detect indels of up to 12 nucleotides and is sensitive to mutations present at frequencies as low as 1 in 32 copies.

 Mismatch cleavage assays typically consist of four steps: 1) PCR amplify the region of interest, 2) denature the strands and rehybridize to allow for the mutant and wild-type strands to anneal, 3) treat annealed DNA with SurveyorTM nuclease to cleave heteroduplexes, and 4) analyze DNA on an agarose gel or other instrument that separates DNA based on size.
 Figure 2 illustrates how the assay works.
 In this example, both +gRNA lanes contain cleaved fragments of the expected sizes, indicating that the gRNAs successfully produced indels in the target region.
 This assay is often used semi-quantitatively, and in this case, gRNA1 appears to be more efficient at producing indels than gRNA2.
+This is because of the greater intensity of the lower molecular weight bands on the gel for gRNA1, which suggests that it generated more indels that could be recognized and cleaved by SurveyorTM nuclease.

 Detect Homology Directed Repair